MIxS-MInAS/extension-ancient/README.md

 1. Gather all feedback from feedback sessions (`feedback/`) and development workshops (`proposals/<upcoming_version>`) in the forms of JSONs
 2. Coordination team makes two branch and associated PRs:
    - `<upcoming version>-termupdates`
    - `<upcoming version>-newterms`
 3. Update existing terms and add new terms in/to the `src/mixs/schema/ancient.yaml` file on the two branches
    - Updates as per the aggregated feedback under `proposals/`, but can be evaluated or 'vetoed' for technical reasons
    - Important: try to make one commit for each new term and term update, with a descriptive message as to the change.
    - For each term, all changes to (description, examples, etc.) should be in one commit and described in the commit message (this will allow us further automate release notes)
-5. Coordination team cross-reviews the two PRs and merge in
+4. Coordination team cross-reviews the two PRs and merge in
-6. In a new PR, generate additional JSON and TSV files based on instructions on technical notes (containing all changes/new terms)
+5. In a new PR, generate additional JSON and TSV files based on instructions on technical notes (containing all changes/new terms)
    - The YAML -> JSON conversion will include LinkML schema validation, so additional correction PRs made be required at this point!
-7. Make a release with the following format
+6. Make a release with the following format
    - Tag: vX.X.X
    - Title: vX.X.X
-    - Generate release notes
+   - Generate release notes based on a cleaned up `git log --oneline`
    - Set as latest
-8. Go to the MInAS repo and make an updated mega-yaml plus release following instructions there
+7. Go to the MInAS repo and make an updated mega-yaml plus release following instructions there

 ## Technical notes